 The English program at Grenfell Campus, Memorial University allows you to work toward a bachelor of arts with a major in English and a minor in another subject area.

-We offer education in English literature and creative writing within the framework of a liberal arts degree program.
+We offer education in English literature, creative writing, and film studies within the framework of a liberal arts degree program.

-Grenfell's English program includes key courses that give you a strong understanding of the essential aspects of English literature.
-The courses also focus on specific areas of English studies, including:
+Grenfell's English program includes key courses that give you a strong understanding of the essential aspects of literary analysis.
+The courses are grouped into specific areas of inquiry:

 Why study English at Grenfell?

-both classic and modern literature, from medieval epics to contemporary graphic novels.
+- Explore both classic and modern literature, from medieval epics to contemporary film.

-- Better understand the social and cultural conditions of people throughout history.
+- Better understand the social, cultural, and ideological conditions of people throughout history.